yes-but-also-no/orakuru-node-docker-compose/README.md

 docker exec bsc /bsc/geth attach ws://bsc:8576 --exec eth.syncing
 ```

-This command will print either the current block being synced or `false` if the node is up to date.
+This command will print either the current block being synced or `false` if the node is still connecting to peers or is up to date.